Rawbeenprajapati/Early-Detection-of-Mental-Health-Symptoms-via-Social-Media-Text-Analysis/README.md

-# Mental Health Crisis Detection from Social Media Text
+# Early Detection of Mental Health Symptoms via Social Media Text Analysis

 A sentence-level analysis pipeline for detecting and quantifying emotional distress in social media posts using transformer-based sentiment analysis and psychological principles.